DECEMBER 16, 2022

 It may seem, at first view, that finances and climate change aren’t related.
-However, the biggest fintech companies prove otherwise.
+However, the biggest fintech firms prove otherwise.
 Every day, fintech news is overflowing with information on innovative green alternatives designed to tackle environmental problems.
-No wonder, all global organizations, including the United Nations, are emphasising the importance of protecting the planet from degradation.
+No wonder all global organizations, including the United Nations, are emphasizing the importance of protecting the planet from degradation.
 Therefore, embracing sustainability has become one of the priorities for many fintech companies today.
-What do they do to make the planet a cleaner and safer place to live in?
+How do green finance companies make the planet a cleaner and safer place to live in?

 In fact, they do a lot.
-From helping customers to contribute towards carbon emissions, planting trees, and launching wooden cards, to assisting in investing in a sustainable future.
+From helping customers to contribute towards carbon emissions, planting trees, and launching wooden cards, to assisting in investing in a sustainable future of fintech.
 Remarkably, but the interrelation is now undeniable, even though the situation was very different some time ago.
-Until recently, financial institutions used to concentrate on profit mainly and sustainability wasn’t mainstream.
+Until recently, financial institutions used to concentrate on profit mainly and sustainability in financial services wasn’t mainstream.

 What has changed?
-What was the trigger initiating a process now known as sustainable finance?
-Why do more and more businesses become involved in environmental projects?
+What was the trigger for brands to become sustainable fintech companies?
+Why do more and more businesses become involved in environmental projects and implement components of financial sustainability?
 And what are the top 10 fintech companies leading the way to green finance today?
 Let’s get to the point and make it all clear for you!

 Why Making Steps Towards Sustainability Is Vital for Modern Fintech Businesses?

-What are fintech companies?
+What does it mean to be a top fintech company?
 These are firms that attempt to develop and automate the distribution and use of financial services.
 In short, their main aim is to help businesses and consumers better manage their financial processes.
-What does it all have to do with sustainability?
+How do they combine fintech and sustainable development?
 And why should those, who haven’t gone green yet, join the fight?
 Here are the key 4 reasons:

 - Sustainability has gone mainstream.
-Well, it seems like nowadays it’s just impossible to stay indifferent to the upcoming climate catastrophe.
+Well, it seems like nowadays, it’s just impossible to stay indifferent to the upcoming climate catastrophe.
 More and more people become conscious consumers and start living in a more eco-friendly way.
-They want brands to align with their values.
+They want their green finance company to align with their values.
 Whether or no, if the top fintech companies want to stay the course, they have to cover the demand.

 - The future.
 Let’s just accept this — global warming, pollution, loss of biodiversity, ozone layer depletion — it all goes beyond business and making money.
-Luckily, many companies understand that and voluntarily contribute to the climate change fight.
+Luckily, many companies understand that and voluntarily contribute to the climate change fight making sustainability in the financial sector the biggest of trends.
 Because they just care about modern and future generations.
 One of Wall Street’s most influential market commentators, Jim Cramer, perfectly summarized this position in his podcast.
 He said: “As many executives told me: We’ve got children.”

 10 Best Green Fintech Companies And Their Sustainable Financial Solutions

-Here’s just a small portion of all the fintechs that have embraced transparent and environmentally-safe approaches in doing business.
+Here’s just a small portion of all the green fintech companies to watch that have embraced transparent and environmentally-safe approaches to doing business.
 Satisfy your curiosity!

 TreeCard is a fintech startup focused on European clients.
 Its name speaks for itself — the company strives to reduce plastic and to reforest the Earth.
 They make cards out of a heap of recycled plastic bottles and sustainably sourced cherry wood.
 Also, 80% of its profits are paid to reforestation projects.
 TreeCard highlights the significance of each customer’s small effort.
 The impact they make together is truly great.
 Apart from planting tens of thousands of trees around the world, they’re coping with the damage done by the palm oil industry in Indonesia, fighting malnutrition in Senegal, restoring watersheds in Ethiopia, and many more!

-According to the independent service quality survey, Starling Bank is one of the leading fintech UK firms today.
+According to the independent service quality survey, Starling Bank is one of the examples of fintech companies who lead the US market.
 Their eagerness to go green and choose more planet-friendly options attracts so many customers to their services.
 The bank is branchless, paperless, and operating on renewable energy.
 It was also the first in the country to launch debit cards made from recycled plastic.
 Additionally, together with other top fintech companies, Starling joined the Tech Zero taskforce to help to cut carbon emissions.
 Along with that all, they plant trees to reduce and prevent deforestation.
 Impressively, right?

 Luckily, Starling isn’t the only bank promoting sustainability in the country.
-Triodos is also among those fintech companies in the UK that strive to make the banking sector greener and more resource-efficient.
+Triodos is also among green fintech startups in the UK that strive to make the banking sector greener and more resource-efficient.
 The thing is people as never before are focused on the environmental impact they make.
 Moreover, the research conducted by Triodos shows that ethical options also belong to their investors’ key demands.
-That’s why the bank finances only sustainable enterprises and publishes the info of all businesses they cooperate with, in such a way demonstrating one of their fundamental values — transparency.
+That’s why the bank finances only green economy enterprises and publishes the info of all businesses they cooperate with, in such a way demonstrating one of their fundamental values — transparency.
 Hence, all stakeholders can see how their money helps to stop the climate catastrophe.

 Stripe is online payment processing for internet companies.
-They launched Stripe Climate to let all ambitious businesses do their part in making the planet more climate neutral.
+They launched Stripe Climate to let all ambitious businesses do their part in making the planet more climate neutral which boosts fintech sustainability and financial inclusion.
 How is that?
 In just a few clicks, companies can contribute a fraction of their revenue to technologies aimed to remove carbon that’s already in the air.
 Those firms, in return, get a green badge that illustrates clients their involvement in numerous green projects and, consequently, their core values.
 Except for that, Stripe itself regularly donates money to carbon removal companies.
 All for the good cause — to prevent catastrophic consequences of climate change by decreasing global temperature rise.

-Almond is another green fintech in the UK.
+Almond is one of the green startups in the UK.
 One of its tasks is to empower businesses in expanding sales and creating deeper bonds with their customers.
 However, there’s another environment-oriented mission they aim to accomplish — encouraging and supporting users in reaching a carbon-balanced lifestyle.
-That’s why Almond developed a free app for both Android and iOS users that helps live a greener life.
+That’s why Almond developed a free app for both iOS and Android users that helps live a greener life.
 For instance, users can look for eco-friendly alternatives, avoid unsustainable products and services, or calculate their carbon footprint.
 Moreover, when shopping with participating brands, they receive offsetting rewards which are spent on planting trees and protecting the rainforest.

-Tred managed to launch the first green debit card in the country, becoming one of the most sustainable fintech companies in the UK.
+Tred managed to launch the first green debit card in the country, becoming one of the most sustainability in the financial sector companies in the UK.
 The card you get (which is, by the way, made of recycled plastic) can track your carbon footprint and show it in the app.
 It literally counts the amount of carbon dioxide emissions every time you get your coffee, refuel your car, or even pay for your gym membership.
-You can see all possible steps personally you can take to reduce your impact.
+This financial technology company helps so you can see all possible steps personally you can take to reduce your impact.
 Another great Tred’s initiative — you buy things, and they use profits to plant trees.
 No matter what you pay for, they capture your carbon.

-PensionBee is a leading online pension provider which helps to take control of your retirement.
-Well, maybe it doesn’t come to your mind first when thinking of top fintech companies, but one of its projects definitely deserves your attention.
+PensionBee is one of the finance software companies which helps to take control of your retirement.
+Well, maybe it doesn’t come to your mind first when thinking of top fintech global market companies, but one of its projects definitely deserves your attention.
 Back in 2020, PensionBee launched its fossil fuel free investment plan.
-It’s intended to cease financing oil, gas, coal, and tobacco businesses and manufacturers of weapons.
+It’s intended to cease financing oil, gas, coal, fossil fuels, and tobacco businesses and manufacturers of weapons.
 Additionally, its clients can make socially responsible investments by just paying an annual fee of 0.75%.
 In such a way, your money is put in companies whose values are aligned with the Paris Agreement.
 Help to save the planet!

 3 Challenges Still to Be Overcome by Fintechs

-Even though fintech companies are making great progress in implementing sustainable approaches in doing business, there’s still a lot to do further.
+Even though big and small fintech companies are making great progress in implementing sustainable approaches in doing business, there’s still a lot to do further.
 This especially concerns Third World countries that have to deal with poverty, underpayment, financial crises, and scarce resources for fighting global warming and other environmental problems.
-So here are the main barriers to still be defeated:
+So here are the main barriers still to watch out:

 - Greenwashing.
-This is a tactic used by businesses to deceive consumers into believing that a company is ecologically-conscious.
+This is a tactic used by businesses to deceive consumers into believing that a company is one of the eco startups.
 For example, they may declare that their products are made of recycled materials.
 In short, this is an attempt to capitalize on the growing demand for environmentally sound products.
 As a result, customers become disillusioned and stop trusting other green brands.
 Companies lose credibility and, hence, lose clients.